-Here are some Statistics Canada facts and information to consider:
+Here are some Statistics Canada facts to consider:

 - Close to one-third of persons aged 60 and overworked or wanted to work in the previous year.
 Of these, more than 80% worked as the main activity, about 10% worked at some time during the period without it being the main activity, and less than 10% did not work but wanted to work.